piyush-doke/image-caption-generator/README.md

 Mount Drive | Mounts Google Drive to Colab. <br>NOTE: Should only be used if working on Colab.
 Import Libraries | Imports all the required modules.
 Download Training and Validation Data | Downloads training and validation data. <br>NOTE: Should only be used if data is not already downloaded.
+Load Image Embeddings | Loads the image dataset into memory.
 Load Captions | Loads the caption dataset into memory.
 Show Training Example | Displays some sample images and their captions (from training set).
 Prepare Data for Training and Making Predictions | Preprocesses data for training and making predictions.
 Also defines utility functions required for batch training.